How to connect and sign on to an Azure virtual machine running Windows

 In the Windows Security window, select More choices and then Use a different account.
-Type the credentials for an account on the virtual machine and then click OK.
+Enter the credentials for an account on the virtual machine and then select OK.

 Local account: This is usually the local account user name and password that you specified when you created the virtual machine.
 In this case, the domain is the name of the virtual machine and it is entered as vmname\username.

 Domain joined VM: If the VM belongs to a domain, enter the user name in the format Domain\Username.
 The account also needs to either be in the Administrators group or have been granted remote access privileges to the VM.

-Domain controller - if the VM is a domain controller, type the user name and password of a domain administrator account for that domain.
+Domain controller: If the VM is a domain controller, enter the user name and password of a domain administrator account for that domain.

 Select Yes to verify the identity of the virtual machine and finish logging on.